bgh-github/streamlink-handoff/README.md

 Now it could be said that Streamlink and indeed Streamlink Handoff are themselves third-party software.
 The difference, I suppose, is their purpose is to _play_ videos, not browsing and discovery.

-So after all that, if the humble web browser was to be my primary video browsing interface, what gives?
+So, if the humble web browser was to be my primary video browsing interface, what gives?
 Ain't nobody got time for manually copy pasting links and crafting Streamlink command lines.
 And so Streamlink Handoff was born.

 Secondary was the challenge and opportunity to gain some small insight into a software development project, from an initial thought bubble through to packaging and distribution.